JK-ocx/trmnl-todoist-today/Readme.md

 This repo contains the Private Plugin code (Liquid Markdown), and a python proxy script to hook your data up (run using cron on a rpi or something).

+* Todoist data is collected (filer: `today | overdue`)
+* Sorted by due date
+* Sorted by priority
-The Todoist data is collected, sorted by due date, then priority, compacted a bit given TRMNL has a 2KB limit, and pushed to the TRMNL servers via a webhook.
+* Compacted a bit (given TRMNL has a 2KB limit)
+* Pushed to the TRMNL servers via a webhook.

 This allows TRMNL to hold the data on their servers, and populate your private plugin using the TRMNL Markup.

 ![Example full device view](example_full.png)

 ## Skill level required to do this?

 You'll need to be comfortable running python, getting keys from Todoist, and configuring TRMNL.

-Medium spice: 🌶️🌶️.
+* Medium spice: 🌶️🌶️

-Hopefully the great team at TRMNL can improve the Native Todoist plugin to support the "Today" view with sorting.
+Hopefully the great team at TRMNL can improve the Native Todoist plugin to support the "Today" view.

+> **Update 2025-05-14**: TRMNL native Todoist plugin now supports "Today" in the Project dropdown, but the default sort order is "Workspace".

 ## How is this repo laid out?